cyph/pqcrypto.js/packages/sidh/README.md

 5.0.0:

-* Upgraded to SIDH 3.0 and built new API in line with mceliece.js and ntru.js.
+* Upgraded to SIDH 3.0 and built new API in line with mceliece and ntru.

 4.0.0: